Setting Up a Foundation in Thailand

 - It is established for purposes of charity, religion, arts, science, literature, education, or any other purpose intended to benefit the public.

-How do I set up a foundation?
+How do I set up a foundation in Thailand?

 The Thailand Ministry of the Interior has prescribed the rules and regulations for setting up foundations through the legislation of The Ministerial Regulations of Regulations, Operation and Registration of the Foundation B.E.
 2545 (2002).

-The application form for the registration of a Thailand Foundation may be submitted to the registrar of the district which has jurisdiction over the place where the principal office of the Foundation will be established.
+The application form for the registration of a Thai Foundation may be submitted to the registrar of the district which has jurisdiction over the place where the principal office of the Foundation will be established.
 Along with the application, the following documents are likewise necessary:

 - List of assets of the owners